 Allow for extra space

 Always allow for extra room that isn’t pre-determined by your own questions.
-This will let customers who do want to spend more time on feedback to give it to you without wondering where to put it.
+Customers who want to spend more time offering feedback can do so, without wondering where to put it.

 You can do this by adding an “additional comments” field to any form of feedback request.